Some of the most powerful pieces of information regarding abortion we can share are the details of the development of human life in the womb.

 Source: Condic, Maureen, MD.
 When Does Human Life Begin?
 A Scientific Perspective.
 The Westchester Institute for Ethics and the Human Person. http://www.westchesterinstitute.net/images/wi_whitepaper_life_print.pdf.

 What happens at conception?

 What is the difference between “fertilization” and “implantation?”

 Fertilization, also known as conception, is described above, and occurs in the mother’s Fallopian tube.
 Implantation, which occurs 8 to 10 days after fertilization, refers to the point at which the new human being (now scientifically referred to as an “embryo”) implants in the mother’s uterus and begins to draw nourishment.

 Source: Willke, John, MD and Barbara Willke.
 2003.
 Abortion: Questions & Answers.
 Cincinnati: Hayes Publishing Company.

 What are the various stages of development in the womb?

-- Zygote—A single-celled human being from fertilization until the first cell division
+- Zygote—A single-celled human being from fertilization until the first cell division, around two weeks later

 - Embryo—A human being from the time of the first cell division until approximately the eighth week of life